-3. Describe how funds will be used to promote preparation for high-skill, high-wage, or high-demand occupations and non-traditional fields.
+3. Describe how funds will be used to promote preparation for high-skill, high-wage, or high-demand occupations and nontraditional fields.
 [Sec.
 122(c)(18)]

-TEA provides Perkins funds to the 20 ESCs for promoting programs that are nontraditional for gender.
+TEA provides Perkins funds to the ESCs for promoting programs that are nontraditional for gender.
 All state-recognized programs of study lead to high-skill, high-wage, high demand occupations.
 TEA also provides school districts with data demonstrating how the local school district's nontraditional course enrollments and completions compare with the state levels of nontraditional student course enrollments and completions.
 Perkins funds are used to purchase materials produced by the National Alliance for Partnerships in Equity and similar entities, and the materials are provided to Texas school districts to support their equity efforts.

-At the postsecondary level, the statewide institutional effectiveness process looks at the number of special populations served as well as gender information on specific programs.
+At the postsecondary level, data are used to examine the number of special populations served as well as gender information on specific programs.
 Annual Data Profile figures provide colleges not only with local data but also with statewide comparison data.
-In Texas, approximately 38 percent of basic Perkins funds are allocated directly to special population programs that also support and encourage students to enter into, and complete, nontraditional programs.
-Additionally, local applications are required to focus funds on high skill, high wage, and high demand occupations.
-The state's community, state, and technical colleges and Tech-Prep consortia produce and distribute a variety of media and materials encouraging participation in nontraditional programs.
+For the 2009-2010 program year, approximately 31 percent of basic Perkins funds has been allocated directly to special population programs that also support and encourage students to enter into, and complete, nontraditional programs.
+Additionally, local applications are required to focus funds on high-skill, high-wage, and high-demand occupations.
+The state's community, state, and technical colleges and Tech Prep consortia produce and distribute a variety of media and materials encouraging participation in nontraditional programs.